JuanCarlosAcostaPeraba/glpi-kanbanlooksgood-plugin/README.md

 ## 🔌 Hooks Used

-- **`kanban_item_metadata`** (GLPI 10.x and 11.x compatible)
+- **`PRE_KANBAN_CONTENT`** (GLPI 11 native)
-  Injects priority, planned duration, and colors directly into card metadata so the frontend can render everything instantly.
+  Injects priority, planned duration, and HTML content directly into Kanban cards during server-side rendering.
+All styling and metadata is generated in PHP, ensuring compatibility with GLPI 11's Vue.js-based Kanban.

 ## 🆕 What's New in v2.1.0